gardener/gardener/docs/extensions/provider-local.md

 #### `OperatingSystemConfig`

-This controller leverages the standard [`oscommon` library](../../extensions/pkg/controller/operatingsystemconfig/oscommon) in order to render a simple cloud-init template which can later be executed by the shoot worker nodes.
+This controller renders a simple cloud-init template which can later be executed by the shoot worker nodes.

 The shoot worker nodes are `Pod`s with a container based on the `kindest/node` image.
 This is maintained in the [gardener/machine-controller-manager-provider-local repository](https://github.com/gardener/machine-controller-manager-provider-local/tree/master/node) and has a special `run-userdata` systemd service which executes the cloud-init generated earlier by the `OperatingSystemConfig` controller.